Bioluminescence Costa Rica

-The Costa Rica Bioluminescent Kayaking Tour is one of the most popular, on this tour you can see the plankton glow in the dark from your first paddle stroke, it’s a really unique experience not to be missed.
+The Costa Rica Bioluminescent Kayaking Tour is one of the most popular, and during this tour you can see the plankton glow in the dark from your first paddle stroke, it’s truly a magical experience not to be missed.

-As the night grows dark, step into your very comfortable kayak, and get ready for a personal encounter with this remarkable phenomenon, discover how the ocean glows in some special areas of Costa Rica.
+As the night grows dark, you will step into your very comfortable kayak, and get ready for a personal encounter with this remarkable phenomenon, discover how the ocean glows in some special Costa Rica destinations.

 There’s 2 popular destinations in Costa Rica where you can enjoy bioluminescence, one of them is at Punta Cuchillos, Nicoya Peninsula in Guanacaste, and the other is at Puerto Jimenez, inside the Golfo Dulce Bay.